privacyguides/privacyguides.org/docs/index.md

 <div style="padding-top:5em;max-width:960px;margin:auto;text-align:center;" markdown>
 ## We need you!
 Here's how to get involved

 It's important for a website like Privacy Guides to always stay up-to-date.
 We need our audience to keep an eye on software updates for the applications listed on our site and follow recent news about providers that we recommend.
-We try our best to keep up, but we're not perfect and the internet is changing fast.
-If you find an error, think a provider should not be listed here, notice a qualified service provider is missing, believe a browser plugin is not the best choice anymore, or uncover anything else...
-Talk to us please.
+It's hard to keep up with the fast pace of the internet, but we try our best.
+If you spot an error, think a provider should not be listed, notice a qualified provider is missing, believe a browser plugin is no longer the best choice, or uncover any other issue, let us know.
 </div>
 <div class="grid cards" style="margin:auto;max-width:800px;text-align:center;" markdown>